Henna: Body art

 The paste can be applied with many traditional and innovative tools, starting with a basic stick or twig.
 In Morocco, a syringe is common.
 A plastic cone similar to those used to pipe icing onto cakes is used in India.
 A light stain may be achieved within minutes, but the longer the paste is left on the skin, the darker and longer lasting the stain will be, so it needs to be left on as long as possible.
 To prevent it from drying or falling off the skin, the paste is often sealed down by dabbing a sugar/lemon mix over the dried paste or adding some form of sugar to the paste.
-After some time the dry paste is simply brushed or scraped away.
-The paste should be kept on the skin for a minimum of four to six hours. but longer times and even wearing the paste overnight is a common practice.
+After some time, the dry paste is simply brushed or scraped away.
+The paste should be kept on the skin for a minimum of four to six hours, but longer times and even wearing the paste overnight is a common practice.
 Removal should not be done with water, as water interferes with the oxidation process of stain development.
 Cooking oil may be used to loosen dry paste.

-Henna stains are orange when the paste is first removed, but darken over the following three days to a deep reddish brown due to oxidation.
+Henna stains are orange when the paste is first removed but darken over the following three days to a deep reddish brown due to oxidation.
 Soles and palms have the thickest layer of skin and so take up the most lawsone, and take it to the greatest depth, so that hands and feet will have the darkest and most long-lasting stains.
-Some also believe that steaming or warming the henna pattern will darken the stain, either during the time the paste is still on the skin, or after the paste has been removed.
-It is debatable whether this adds to the color of the end result as well.
+Some also believe that steaming or warming the henna pattern will darken the stain, either during the time the paste is still on the skin or after the paste has been removed.
+It is debatable whether this adds to the color of the result as well.
 After the stain reaches its peak color, it holds for a few days, then gradually wears off by way of exfoliation, typically within one to three weeks.